dabeaz/cluegen/README.md

 **Q: Does `cluegen` use any advanced magic such as metaclasses?**

-A: No. The `Datum` base class is plain Python class.
+A: No. The `Datum` base class is a plain Python class.
 It defines an `__init_subclass__()` method to assist with the management of subclasses, but nothing other than the standard special methods such as `__init__()`, `__repr__()`, `__iter__()`, and `__eq__()` are